 2020 taught us to expect the unexpected, and with your retirement finish line in sight, it’s reinforced the importance of making some extra pit stops to make sure things go smoothly.

 Monitor how you’re doing with debt and investments regularly.
-Your Planner/Advisor is like your navigator – communicate often and meet at least once a year.
+Your Planner/Advisor is like your navigator – communicate often and meet at least once a year to get retirement savings advice.

-With the right plan, you’ll be able to enjoy the ride to the finish.
+With the right retirement plan, you’ll be able to enjoy the ride to the finish.